uvarc/rc-website/content/userinfo/hpc/slurm.md

 # Local Queue Configuration

 Several queues (partitions) are available for different types of jobs.
 One queue is restricted to single-node (serial or threaded) jobs; another for multinode parallel programs, and others are for access to specialty hardware such as large-memory nodes or nodes offering GPUs.
-For the current queue configuration and policies on Rivanna please see its homepage.
+For the current queue configuration and policies on UVA HPC please see its homepage.

 # Slurm Architecture